 Why Video Conferencing is Beneficial for Business

 Thanks to the availability of video and chat apps, consumers are more comfortable than ever with video conferencing.
 This is especially true of millennial device users, with a 2016 report revealing that more than half of all smartphone users between the ages of 18 and 34 make video calls on their smartphones.
-As this younger generation enters the workforce, businesses see the benefit of video conferencing and how they need to change the way teams communicate in order to include it.
+As this younger generation enters the workforce, businesses are starting to see the benefit of video conferences and how they need to change the way teams communicate in order to include it in their business strategies.

 But there are many other reasons to use video conferencing at your company.
-It can improve your interactions with both your clients and coworkers, and help you convey concepts in a more concise way.
-Here are some of the benefits of video conferencing and how it is becoming even more relevant for businesses, no matter what industry.
+It can improve your interactions with both your clients and coworkers, and help you convey concepts in a more concise way than less effective forms of communication.
+Here are some of the benefits of video conferencing and how it is becoming even more relevant for businesses, no matter what industry you may work in.

 Video is Mobile, and Millennial Friendly

 Mobile use has continued to grow, with experts predicting that smartphones and tablets will account for nearly 80 percent of all Internet use by next year.
-For businesses, this means workers are increasingly conducting work using their smartphones rather than a desktop or laptop computer.
+For businesses, this means workers are increasingly conducting their work using their smartphones rather than a desktop or laptop computer.
 And they’re using these devices to make themselves more available despite their location or schedules.
 Instead of waiting for their boss to come back from a business trip, for instance, an employee can have a face to face, meaningful conversation over video to keep projects moving forward.
 And as time goes on and more millennials enter the work force, they won’t be hard to convince of the benefits of using video conferencing in business interactions.
-They’re already using these devices regularly to make video calls.
+They’re already using these devices regularly to make video calls, so extending this idea to their careers isn’t too much of a stretch.

 Video Shows The Non-Verbal